 The population of the Municipality of Huron Shores is 1860 residents, with a substantial influx of seasonal residents between May and November.

-In order to protect residents, businesses and visitors, the Municipality of Huron Shores requires a coordinated emergency response by a number of agencies under the direction of the Community Control Group.
+In order to protect residents, businesses and visitors, the Municipality of Huron Shores requires a coordinated emergency response by a number of agencies under the direction of the Municipal Emergency Control Group.
 These are distinct arrangements and procedures from the normal, day-to-day operations carried out by emergency services.

-The Municipality of Huron Shores Emergency Management Committee developed this emergency response plan.
+The Municipality of Huron Shores Emergency Management Program Committee developed this emergency response plan.
 Every municipal official, department, and agency must understand and be prepared to execute their specific roles and responsibilities outlined in this plan to ensure a seamless response during an emergency.
 The response plan has been prepared to provide key officials, agencies and departments of the Municipality of Huron Shores important emergency response information related to:

 arrangements, services and equipment; and